pass-culture/data-gcp/orchestration/dags/data_gcp_dbt/models/_dbt_docs/overview.md

 ## Code & SQL

-Not all models are fully described here as we handle more than 1K models our DBT project.
+Not all models are (yet) fully described here, as our data warehouse holds an extensive collection of models.

 If you want to have a look at the documentation or sql, please refer [at the code](https://github.com/pass-culture/data-gcp/tree/master/orchestration/dags/data_gcp_dbt/models).